The Oversight Advisory Committee is composed of 5 members who are appointed for a period of 3 years:

 OAC member since October 2023

 Ms. Manditsch has more than 30 years’ experience in the public and private sector in the UK and internationally.
-Her early career began in the UK at Grant Thornton followed by Price Waterhouse Coopers where she was a Tax Manager.
+Her career began in the UK at Grant Thornton followed by Price Waterhouse Coopers where she was a Tax Manager.

 Adan Ruiz Villalba